 Creating the sketch

-As it was getting too cold to draw after I finished the garden work, I sketched from the photo (see first image above) later from my computer screen.
-I concentrated on the negative shapes from the photo and added as few details as necessary to suggest the plant.
+As it was getting too cold to draw after I finished the garden work, I sketched from the photo (see first image above).
+I concentrated on the negative shapes and added as few details as necessary to suggest the plant.

 As the negative shapes were my focus in this sketch, I splashed on a variety of rich greens made from Winsor Blue and Aureolin Yellow that I observed in the real leaves and left the plant white.
 I may later use the sketch as a reference for a painting.
-Drawing the negative shapes gives the sketch the free flowing movement that I love and that is easy to lose in an overworked botanically correct drawing.
+Drawing the negative shapes gives sketches a free flowing movement that I love and that is easy to lose in an overworked botanically correct drawing.

 Want more drawing tips?

-Sign up for my free ebook and to be on the mailing list.
+Sign up for my free ebook and get on the mailing list.
 I’ll let you know when new content, tutorials and such is on the blog.